-At the heart of the process is Rabens Saloner’s creative director, Birgitte Raben.
-Mediating between Western thinking and Eastern expertise, she builds on over a decade of close relationships with dyers in Bali where the company has a dye house devoted entirely to their production.
+At the heart of the process is Rabens Saloner’s Creative Director, Birgitte Raben.
+Mediating between Western thinking and Eastern expertise, she builds on over a decade of close relationships with dyers in Bali where the company has a colour atelier devoted entirely to their production.

 Rabens Colour Atelier The variety of techniques available in a dye house like this where everything is made by hand is dazzling.
 Trial and error are an intrinsic part of the creative process - mistakes being as important as successes when they lead to new discoveries and changes of direction.

 Colour references might be a tree trunk or a sun-bleached deck chair, and unexpected shades pop up depending on whether fabrics are dried on the grass or hanging in the sun.

 All tie dye is hand-dyed by skilled colour artists.
 In this way, not two styles are alike, making each style unique.
 That is the beauty of handmade products and we hope you like it.